cheminfo/c6h6-documentation/src/book/spectra/mass/isotopic-distribution/README.md

 This tool allows to calculate the theoretical distribution and monoisotopic mass from a MF, allowing predefined groups, chemical modification of amino acids, specification of a given isotope, and modification of the isotopic abundance.

-Please use a recent version of Google Chrome !!!
+Please use a recent version of Google Chrome.

 ## Molecular formula